christian-westbrook/christianwestbrook.dev/_posts/2024-09-14-a-taxonomy-of-malicious-intent.md

 ## Diving deeper

-Defending real-world machine learning systems against adversarial attacks will require understanding the attacker's goals.
-The right defense for the job will depend on whether the attacker seeks to erode model confidence, force general mispredictions, or drive the model toward a specific incorrect label.
+Defending real-world machine learning systems against adversarial attacks will require an understanding of the attacker's goals.
+The right defense for the job will depend on whether the attacker seeks to erode model confidence, force general mispredictions, or force the model into a specific misprediction.

-Good further reading would be chapter 9 of [Strengthening Deep Neural Networks](https://amzn.to/3ATnK3X) by Katy Warr.
+Good further reading on the topic would be chapter 9 of [Strengthening Deep Neural Networks](https://amzn.to/3ATnK3X) by Katy Warr.
 To take a more fundamental look at adversarial machine learning, check out this [brief introduction to the field]({% post_url 2024-09-09-what-are-adversarial-attacks %}).
-In future posts, we'll explore how to harden models against these adversarial threats.
+In future posts, we'll explore how to harden models against adversarial threats.